 Use the following resources to learn how to create accessible PDFs, fix inaccessible PDFs, and build digital accessibility knowledge and skills.

 Follow our step-by-step guide for creating accessible PDFs.
 Additionally, watch this video on making scanned documents accessible.

 The Reed Library provides access to tons of materials that are already accessible.
 Search for your documents or ask a librarian for help.

 Take our self-paced Digital Accessibility 2.0 course in Canvas.

 We would love to provide customized support.
 Keep an eye out for upcoming workshops or email us to schedule one-on-one or group training.
-Teaching and Learning Services is also available to support you in creating accessible courses.
+The Center for Teaching & Learning is also available to support you in creating accessible courses.

 Contact the Digital Accessibility Committee